-If anyone wants to know how a player can catch a ball, fumble it, chase after it for 10 yards and then somehow score a touchdown, let Western Michigan wide receiver Keishawn Watson show you the way because that's exactly what he did against Bowling Green at Doyt L. Perry Stadium in Ohio.
+If anyone wants to know how a player can catch a ball, fumble it, chase after it for 10 yards, and then somehow score a touchdown, let Western Michigan wide receiver Keishawn Watson show you the way because that's exactly what he did against Bowling Green at Doyt L. Perry Stadium in Ohio.

-The 6-foot, 185-pound freshman from Wheaton, Illinois pulled off a minor miracle when he scooped up his own fumble and scored with 26 seconds remaining in the third quarter to tie the game 28-28.
+Back in October 2018, the 6-foot, 185-pound freshman from Wheaton, Illinois pulled off a minor miracle when he scooped up his own fumble and scored with 26 seconds remaining in the third quarter to tie the game 28-28.

 Upon further review, the play is even wilder the more times you watch it.

-On 1st and 20, Watson caught the pass from Western Michigan Broncos quarterback Jon Wassink near the sideline at the 24-yard line.
+On 1st and 20, Watson caught the pass from WMU Broncos quarterback Jon Wassink near the sideline at the 24-yard line.
 He was quickly hit by one of the two defenders in the area, the ball popped out, and somehow stayed in as it rolled closer to the end zone.